 Google Cloud Platform provides a number of tools to prevent and defend against DDoS attacks.
 See GCP DDoS protection for more details.

-- The typical process of OroCloud onboarding, including the secure certificate exchange and guided access to the necessary tools
+- The typical process of OroCloud onboarding, including the secure certificate exchange and guided access to the necessary tools and VPN connection

 - The guidance on using OroCloud Maintenance Tools for deployment and maintenance